bishopdynamics/dot-plan/README.md

 # .plan
 Like a blog, but with less effort

+## January 2, 2024

+I have updated [superbird-debian-kiosk](https://github.com/bishopdynamics/superbird-debian-kiosk) several times in the past couple weeks, and I've reached the point where it generally works for everything I had planned.
+Home Assistant Lovelace panels work great on the touchscreen, the buttons along the edge recall scenes via Home Assitant API, and the knob controls a light entity via Home Assistant API as well.

+I also reorganized files and updated scripts to make it easier to reproduce the image from scratch.

+I have four of them deployed throughout the house, and so far they have worked great!

 ## December 19th, 2023

 I recently picked superbird (Spotify Car Thing) off the backburner, and spent a bunch of time poking at the framebuffer controls and X11.